 Most chairs are not comfortable enough for me to sit on them for more than a few minutes, even on a good pain day.
 At a professional event, I need to sit on a high-backed adjustable ergonomic office chair with all of the following six properties.
 At a local party with friends, the first two are usually sufficient.
 In order of importance, the six requirements are:-

-If your institution/organization/group/company does not have a chair that satisfies all of the above six requirements, please contact me by email with pictures and/or specifications of the best high-quality ergonomic office chairs you do have, so that I can evaluate suitability.
+If your institution/organization/group/company does not have a chair that satisfies all of the above six requirements, please contact me by email with pictures and specifications of the best high-quality ergonomic office chairs you do have, so that I can evaluate suitability.
 It is imperative that this be done well in advance of the event, because organizing a special ergonomic chair on short notice typically produces poor results.

-N.B.: Access to an electrical power outlet is also helpful, as it allows running a small medical heating blanket, significantly enhancing my ability to sit for extended periods.
+Note: Access to an electrical power outlet is also helpful, as it allows running a small medical heating blanket, significantly enhancing my ability to sit for extended periods.
 If this is not possible, alert me so I can bring one-use heat wraps instead.

 Because my shoulders have limited power, heavy doors into and within buildings should have electric push-button door openers.
 For the same reason, I do not carry a backpack or satchel but instead use a rolling briefcase.
 Therefore, all venues should be